Essential oils smell wonderful, but did you know you can use essential oils for cleaning? They make terrific anti-bacterial and all-purpose cleaners.

 - Use orange essential oil for cleaning the air in your home.
 Add 15 drops orange oil, 10 drops rosemary, and 10 drops lavender to a spray bottle with 1/4 cup of rubbing alcohol.
 Spray into the air as needed.

-One of the best antibacterial essential oils for cleaning oils is lavender oil. (get it here)
+One of the best antibacterial essential oils for cleaning is lavender oil.

 - Use lavender essential oil for cleaning your tabletops.
 Add 15 drops to 1/2 cup of white vinegar in a glass spray bottle.
 Spray, allow to set for 5 minutes, then wipe off.

-Lemon essential oil (get it here) has a fresh, clean scent and is a powerhouse for homemade cleaning agents.
-It is antibacterial and antiviral.
+Lemon essential oil has a fresh, clean scent, and is a powerhouse for homemade cleaning agents, as it is antibacterial.

 - Use lemon oil for cleaning and degreasing the top of your stove.
 Add 10 drops to 1/2 cup of baking soda and allow to sit for 30 minutes.
 Gently scrub to remove remaining stains, and rinse.